gdw-workshop/2021_GDW_Workshop/exercises/command_line_tutorial_part2.md

 Note that this last command did the same thing as `ls /usr/local/bin/bowtie* | wc -l`, which we ran earlier.
 It's also the same as `ls /usr/local/bin/bowtie* | grep -c bowtie`.
 In bash there are often many ways to do the same thing!

-### bash scripting
+## bash scripting

-Any file that contains bash commands is a bash script.
+Any file that contains bash commands is a bash script!
 A bash script must have executable permissions to be run.

+Storing commands in simple bash scripts is helpful to:

+1. Document the commands you ran to do something: this can be a form of record-keeping, like notes you'd make in a lab notebook.
+2. To increase efficiency by automating tasks that you will do repeatedly.

 Let's make some simple scripts to demystify the process.
-First, let's make a script that contains the command we use to login to the cctsi-104 remote server.
+First, let's make a script that measures the disk usage of the files in the present working directory.
 Open BBEdit, and add the following one line to a file:

 ```
-ssh gdw@cctsi-104.cvmbs.colostate.edu
+du -sch *
 ```

+The [du command](https://www.tecmint.com/check-linux-disk-usage-of-files-and-directories/)  measures disk usage of files or directories.

-Save the file to the Desktop, naming it ssh_104 (delete the .txt part of the filename, though it would run fine with that left on).
+Save the file to the Desktop, naming it check_disk_usage (delete the .txt part of the filename, though it would run fine with that left on).

 Now find the file:

 ```
 cd ~/Desktop
-ls -l ssh_104
+ls -l check_disk_usage
 ```

 What would happen if you tried to run this script?
 What command do we need to run to fix it?